occivink/mpv-scripts/README.md

 Crop the current video in a visual manner.
 UX largely inspired by [this script](https://github.com/aidanholm/mpv-easycrop), code is original.
 The main difference is that this script supports recursively cropping and handles additionnal properties (pan, zoom), there are other subtleties.

 Press `c` to enter crop mode.
 Click once to define the first corner of the cropped zone, click a second time to define the second corner.
-Press `alt-c` to undo the current crop.
+You can use a binding such as `f vf del -1` to undo the last crop.

 # drag-to-pan.lua